Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Scenarios and Tasks

 \section{Scenarios and Tasks}

-We study multi-UAV deployment under partial observability and distance-limited communication.
-Our primary focus is a cooperative relay deployment task (\emph{DroneConnect}), and we include a secondary mixed cooperative--competitive task (\emph{DroneCombat}) to demonstrate that the same CTDE graph-based framework applies beyond purely cooperative settings.
+We study multi-UAV deployment under partial observability and {SNR-limited communication}.
+Our focus is a cooperative relay deployment task (\emph{DroneConnect}).
 We also compare against a static optimization-based formulation as a reference upper bound.